gvwilson/sensibleadventures/nardica/nardica.md

 "No you don't," Uncle Jack said flatly, pointing out the window.

-A kilometer, a ship had appeared out of nowhere, its camo briefly disrupted by the missiles it had launched.
+A ship had appeared out of nowhere, its camo briefly disrupted by the missiles it had launched.
 Where the *Taroona* and the *Guinevere* were metal, the newcomer was made of tweaked bamboo.